wezhunter/ESP32_LinuxCNC_MotionController_RealTime/README.md

 The hardware is connected to LinuxCNC via Ethernet.<br>
 The controller operates in position mode at low speed and at higher speeds in velocity mode.<br>

-Reliable high speed, high precision multi-axis motion in hardware - smooth and fast 80khz on a single stepper!
+Reliable high speed, high precision multi-axis motion in hardware - smooth and fast up-to 200khz per stepper (400khz total)
 <br>
 It screams...